 - Sector mode allows both single-player and multiplayer matches.
 It functions similar to Ladder mode, but here players can replace their cards with better ones when they progress in the game and win.
 Also, they can earn other rewards and PRIME tokens after winning.

 - There’s the Rookie Queue mode for new players who want to get familiarized with the gameplay.
 In this mode, you’re given a starting deck with unmodifiable cards.
 Since it’s a training mode, play-to-earn rewards are very low in this mode.
-However, by playing in Rookie Queue, you can gain experience and increase your rankings.
+However, you can gain experience and increase your rankings by playing in Rookie Queue.
 Hence, you can start to play in other modes and earn more.

-- Finally, a unique system called Key Framing allows players to use various types of keys to modify how they earn rewards.
-For instance, galaxy keys unlock random amounts of additional incentives; overlock keys enable players who are on a winning streak to earn extra PRIME tokens.
+- Finally, a unique Key Framing system allows players to use various keys to modify how they earn rewards.
+For instance, galaxy keys unlock random amounts of additional incentives; overlock keys enable players on a winning streak to earn extra PRIME tokens.
 In addition, there’re morph keys and mirror keys.
 Players can attach morph keys to a specific card that also brings additional PRIME tokens during the final stage of the gameplay.
 And lastly, thanks to mirror keys, it’s possible to receive all key bonuses that the opponent possesses.

 The team’s primary focus is to open Echelon’s infrastructure to other games in the P2E community.